petiaccja/Mathter/README.md

 Installation
 ---
 Mathter is **header-only**, you only need to add the Mathter folder to your include path.
 You will **need a C++17 compliant compiler** to use the library.
-Builds on Clang5, GCC7 and MSVC 2017.
+Builds on Clang9, GCC7 and MSVC 2017.
+(Should build on earlier Clang, but the tests crash the compiler frontend...)

 Contribution